 - Smooth out the hair with a comb.

-- Lightly spray with low alcohol hair spray if desired and let dry.
+- If desired, lightly spray with wig hair spray (or low-alcohol hair spray) and let dry.

 - Store away from heat, dust and humidity.

 If worn regularly, you’ll want to wash and set your wig every week or two.
 Synthetic wigs can be washed and styled at home or taken to your hairstylist or wig shop.
-Human hair is more difficult to handle, so it’s best left to professionals.
+Wigs made from human hair are more difficult to handle, so it’s best left to professionals.

-- Submerge wig in a bowl or sink of cool water and baby shampoo or soap for wigs.
+- Submerge wig in a bowl or sink of cool water and wig shampoo (or baby shampoo).
 Gently swish.